 Whether you wish to worship with us, or simply come into the church building for some peace and quiet or to look around, we welcome you.

 Morning Prayer is said on 'Zoom' every Thursday at 9.30am.
-Please contact the Rector for details.
+Please contact Craig Young, our Lay Reader for details.

 The bells of St Leonard's